A four day, three night coastal escape in Victor Harbor

 Before heading home, take some time to wander through Victor Harbor’s charming boutiques.
 Stop by Raw Bulk Wholefoods for road trip snacks or gifts (don’t miss the green juice and chili cashews), then visit Charlie & Jack for South Australia’s most beautifully curated selection of houseplants, artisan pottery and homewares, capturing the essence of coastal living.

-On your way out of Victor, stop for a lunch of native-inspired cuisine at the Swagman Country Dining, located at Softfoot Farm.
+On your way out of Victor, stop for a lunch of native-inspired cuisine at the Swagman Country Dining, located at the 600-acre Softfoot Farm, which offers opportunity to get up close and personal with a herd of friendly alpacas.

 Here, every dish tells a story, with ingredients like kangaroo, wattleseed, and finger lime coming together in deliciously inventive ways.
 Enjoy ethically sourced meals roasted over red gum timber while taking in the stunning valley views.